lifepillar/vim-colortemplate/Readme.md

   this, you should remove them: Colortemplate v2 automatically defines `g:terminal_ansi_colors` (and the equivalent for NeoVim if enabled, see below).
-- There a new `Variant` directive, which specifies to which environments the subsequent definitions apply.
-Replace `Terminal Colors: 256` with `Variant: gui 256`; replace `Terminal Colors: 256 16` with `Variant: gui 256 16`.
+- There is a new `Variant` directive, which specifies to which environments the subsequent definitions apply.
+Replace `Terminal Colors: 256` with `Variant: gui 256`; replace `Terminal Colors: 256 16` with `Variant: gui 256 16`; and so on.
 See `:help colortemplate-variants` for more information.
 - There is a new `Neovim` key: when its value is `yes`, additional code to support Neovim is generated (default is `no`).
 - The `Maintainer` key is now optional.